neekeetab/CachingPlayerItem/README.md

 # CachingPlayerItem #
 ### Stream and cache media content on your iOS device ###

 CachingPlayerItem is a subclass of AVPlayerItem.
-It allows you to play and cache media files simultaneously.
-You can start to playback right away without waiting a file to be downloaded completely.
+It allows you to play and cache media files.
+You can start to play some remote file immediately, without waiting a file to be downloaded completely.
 Once it is downloaded, you will be given an opportunity to store it for future use.

 ## Features ##
 - Written in Swift 2.2
 - Convenient notifications through delegate mechanism
-- CachingPlayerItem basically is a AVPlayerItem, but with custom loader.
+- CachingPlayerItem is a subclass of AVPlayerItem, but with custom loader.
 So you still have the power of AVFoundation Framework

 ## Adding to your project ##
 Simply add `CachingPlayerItem.swift` to your project